markrickert/mark-travels-the-world/_posts/2018-06-08-traveling-sober.md

 Drinking is expensive!
 Even more so when you go out to a restaurant or bar.
 Have you ever added up how much you spend a month on alcohol?
 For me it was a significant portion of my food budget (I've been enjoying the more expensive craft beers for more than a decade) so cutting it out has made my wallet thicker.
 Not buying that $7 craft beer with dinner (plus tip!) gives me the opportunity to put that money towards something I feel is more beneficial in my life.

-Drinking while traveling can be even more expensive thann at home since you're not likely to know where the cheapest bar in town is.
+Drinking while traveling can be even more expensive than at home since you're not likely to know where the cheapest bar in town is.
 I spend a lot of time in Norway and Switzerland where beers can be extremely pricey.

 ### Socializing